Inniag/openmm-journal-club/README.md

 # OpenMM Journal Club Presentation

-This repository contains a Jupyter notebook showcasing the features of the Molecular Dynamics engine OpenMM.
+This repository contains a Jupyter notebook showcasing some of the distinguishing features of the molecular dynamics engine OpenMM.

-To run it, download or clone the repository and run
+To run it, download or clone the repository and execute

 ```
-juyter notebook openmm_overview.ipynb
+jupyter notebook openmm_overview.ipynb
 ```

 from the `notebooks` directory.